Gastric Sleeve Surgery Side-Effects & Vitamins

 Consider additional B-complex.
 B-vitamin deficiencies are extremely common and often an additional dose is recommended.
 The best way to absorb extra B vitamins is by taking a B-complex as a liquid or dissolvable tablet under your tongue.
 B-complex generally has all the essential B vitamins, including biotin, which can help with healthy hair.
 B vitamins keep your metabolism running smoothly and play a role in every cell in the body, as well as nerve and cognitive function.

-Other Gastric Bypass Side-Effects & Solutions
+Other Gastric Sleeve Side-Effects & Solutions

 There are a few other gastric sleeve side effects that have more to do with the surgery itself, such as a stomach obstruction or a delayed leak.
 It’s important to have a detailed conversation with your bariatric surgery medical team and go over all the risks involved with gastric sleeve and any other weight-loss surgery.

 When monitored closely by your bariatric team and following the recommended plan for what your unique body needs, you can avoid most of the unpleasant and often life-altering side effects by simply getting the proper nutrients through a healthy diet and supplementation.